 While most of New Jersey’s beach reputation is built around saltwater beaches (and the Jersey Shore), it has lakes worth visiting too.

 Some of the most worthwhile are within the 1.1-million-acre Pinelands National Reserve, which spans the New Jersey Shore, Delaware River and Greater Atlantic City regions.
 Some of the Pine Barrens Lakes, which typically are shallow and small, were created by early settlers who dammed streams for farming.

 Lake Atsion, one of the lakes, is part of the Wharton State Forest and it offers swimming and camping.
 Bass River State Forest (also within Pine Barrens) is home to Lake Absegami, where you can find camping, hiking, swimming, boating, kayaking and canoeing.

 New Mexico: Elephant Butte Lake

-It may be that your inner 10-year-old has to stifle a chuckle and the name of this lake, but it is in fact a pretty stunning body of water.
-The lake is part of the Elephant Butte Lake State Park and offers hundreds of campsites, along with fishing, scuba diving, boating, windsurfing and swimming.
-The name of the lake and the state park come from an elephant-shaped rock in the lake.
+It may be that your inner 10-year-old has to stifle a chuckle at the name of this lake, but it is in fact a pretty stunning body of water.

 New York: Lake Placid